7 Ways to Automate Your Airbnb Cleaning

 Adding your cleaner as a co-host on Airbnb

-The first option is adding your cleaner as a co-host on your Airbnb account.
+Secondly, you can add your cleaner as a co-host on your Airbnb account.
 This way, they’ll have access to your Airbnb calendar and they’ll be able to see your bookings and how much time they have to clean between them.

 This is fairly easy to do: just go to ‘Listings’ on Airbnb, select the listings you want to edit, and click ‘Co-hosts’ to add your cleaner.
 If you have multiple listings, repeat these steps for each of them.